 Such reliance is reasonable under the circumstances, when the other financial institution is subject to a rule implementing the anti-money laundering compliance program requirements and is regulated by a Federal functional regulator and when the other financial institution has entered into a contract with us requiring it to certify annually to us that it has implemented its anti-money laundering program, and that it will perform (or its agent will perform) specified requirements of the customer identification program.

 SUMMARY DISCLOSURE STATEMENT

 BCMS Capital Advisors LLC (“BCMS”), pursuant to Financial Industry Regulatory Authority, Inc. (“FINRA”) rules, has created a Business Continuity Plan, to address and guide our response to and recovery from Significant Business Disruptions (“SBDs”).
-Copies of this Summary Disclosure Statement shall be given to all clients at the time they open their accounts with BCMS.
-BCMS’s Business Continuity Plan is subject to modification and an updated summary will be sent to our clients annually.
-Alternatively, clients may obtain updated summaries by requesting a written copy by mail or fax.
+Copies of this Summary Disclosure Statement are available upon request.
+BCMS’s Business Continuity Plan is subject to modification.
+Clients may obtain updated summaries by requesting a written copy by email, mail, or fax (212-520-8289).

 In all of the following scenarios, BCMS plans to continue business and our planned recovery time, depending upon the time of occurrence, should not exceed 24 hours from the time of the declaration of the SBD.
 Staff, telephone calls, and e-mails will return to their original location upon full restoration of service.

 Disruption to a single building or our Firm’s main office